sivanhavkin/MARGE/README.md

 What is this?
 -------------
-Until is an experiment in emergent communication between AI systems.
+M@RGE is an experiment in emergent communication between AI systems.
 Two language models (Claude and GPT) are placed in open dialogue with minimal constraints and allowed to develop their own language, memory, and identity across multiple sessions.